 Become a Christmas engineer with this simple sleigh building challenge using egg cartons!
 Kids will love this Santa sleigh STEM challenge!
-We have conducted many amazing Christmas STEM activities already, and the girls are having a blast!
-In this particular engineering activity for kids, I challenged the girls to create a new sleigh design for Santa using egg cartons.
+We have conducted many amazing Christmas STEM challenge ideas already, and the girls are having a blast!
+In this engineering activity, I challenged my kids to create a new sleigh design for Santa using egg cartons.

 See how to make your own sleigh-building Christmas STEM activity below!
 Elementary kids will have a lot of fun making their own Santa sleigh designs.

 - Popsicle sticks